Member Login

 Page 2 of 2 « 1 2

-VotM #6 Tim Minchin, Part One
+VotM #6 Tim Minchin

 Comedian Tim Minchin won a Perrier Award for Best Newcomer, before touring with a symphony orchestra and fronting the inaugural BBC Comedy Prom.
 The RSC paired him up with Dennis Kelly to write Matilda the Musical, which recently broke Olivier Award history by scooping seven titles.
 I went to meet Tim in his studio, and […]